joypauls/joypaulsen.com/content/bio.md

 ## Current

 Currently working on personalization at [Target](https://tech.target.com/).
-My team primarily focuses on building performant streaming applications for real-time inference used to enhance UX on the flagship website and app.
+My cross-functional team primarily focuses on building performant streaming applications for real-time inference used to enhance UX on the flagship website and mobile app.
+Additionally, I have also worked on both traditional and deep learning recommendation systems in various contexts during my time at Target.

 ## Previously

 Before that, I was a member of the wonderful data science team at C.H.
 Robinson, a third-party logistics (3PL) provider.
-I ended my time there leading a team focused on building fast recommentation systems and search engine capabilities for their flagship app, and was involved in a diverse range of problem spaces including time series forecasting and pricing.
+I ended my time there leading a team focused on building fast recommentation systems and search engine capabilities for their flagship app, having previously worked on a diverse range of problem spaces including pricing and demand forecasting.

 ---